derSoerrn95/alex/contents/user-manual/symbol-modeling/README.md

 In the same view, you can import existing symbols from a JSON file by clicking on <span class="label">2</span> which opens a modal window.
 Here, drag and drop the JSON file you exported in the previous step.
 The import will not work unless the names of the symbols are unique within the project.
-If everything goes fine, the modal window will close automatically and the symbols appear in the default group.
+If everything goes fine, the modal window will close automatically and the symbols appear in the selected group.

 ### Symbol parameters